m-moshtagh/Ohara/Java/Core/functionalprogramming/optional/OPTIONALS.md

 > This can be used with @Data annotation to add checks on fields annotated with @NonNull in constructors and setter
 > getters.

+## Null Object pattern

+instead of using null reference to represent the absence of an object, it uses an object that implements the expected interface that does nothing and only shows default behaviour, hides details from its collaborators.

+Drawbacks:

+* error prone
+* should it do nothing? or should it fail with exception?
+* is null check still needed?
+* what if parent class is final?

 ## Null is a smell!

 In case of null we the worst part that always comes to mind is runtime NullPointerException Which is a pain in the ass.